1976 Canadian Club Masters

-The 1976 Canadian Club Masters was a professional non-ranking snooker tournament, which took place in the Northern Snooker Centre in Leeds, England.
+The 1976 Canadian Club Masters was a professional non-ranking snooker tournament, which took place in the Northern Snooker Centre in Leeds, England from 8 to 11 May 1976.
 Alex Higgins won the tournament, defeating Ray Reardon 6–4 in the final.
+The prize fund was £2,200, with the winner receiving £1,000.

 The television coverage was presented by Fred Dinenage.
 The commentator was Ted Lowe.